sergeimolinari/IDOS-PPP/README.md

      highlight the differences and similarities between the two countries. - Side-by-Side Line Plots: Create line plots showing the trends of key indices over time for Yemen and Lebanon.
 This can help visualize how the two countries have evolved over the years.
-Additional Ideas: - Interactive Plots: If possible, use interactive plots (e.g., with Plotly) to allow users to explore the data dynamically.
-This can make the presentation more engaging and informative. - Geospatial Visualization: Use maps to visualize the performance of countries across different indices.
-This can provide a geographical context to the data.
+     Additional Idea: - Interactive Plots: If possible, use interactive plots (e.g., with Plotly) to allow users to explore the data dynamically.
+This can make the presentation more engaging and informative.

 - MEETING ON 28/5 (brainstorming in order to narrow down 1/2 areas of interest for the paper) -> (significance, correlations, growth, …), VISUALIZATION (plots), pre-commit